tcosta84/ansible-centos-django-stack/README.md

 ## Getting Started

+To get started, first you need to checkout this repository on your local machine:

+git clone git@github.com:tcosta84/ansible-centos-django-stack.git

-This project comes with a sample Vagrantfile.
+As you can see, this project comes with a sample Vagrantfile.
 This means you can use Vagrant and VirtualBox to quickly test this playbook on your local machine.

-Just run the following command:
+Make sure you have both <a href="https://docs.vagrantup.com/v2/getting-started/index.html" target="_blank">Vagrant</a> and <a href="https://www.virtualbox.org/" target="_blank">VirtualBox</a> installed and run the following command:

     vagrant up